 While we typically schedule a visit to a given area based on the factors we previously discussed, there is one antique fair that is so monumental as to be a destination in itself.
 It is the Newark Antique Fair, held 6 times a year.

-This mind boggling antiques market has in excess of 2500 stalls at any given show!
-Yes, you read that right - over 2500 dealers in antiques and collectibles offering a huge variety of furniture, architectural pieces, porcelain, pottery, silver, jewelery, paintings, books, maps, prints, toys, and you name it.
+This mind-boggling antique market has in excess of 2500 stalls at any given show!
+Yes, you read that right - over 2500 dealers in antiques and collectables offering a huge variety of furniture, architectural pieces, porcelain, pottery, silver, jewellery, paintings, books, maps, prints, toys, and you name it.
 If you collect it, chances are someone at Newark will have it for sale.

-The fair is owned by International Antiques & Collectors Fairs Ltd. (IACF), and while they also own antique and collectible fairs throughout Britain, this is unquestionably the jewel in their crown of shows.
+The fair is owned by International Antiques & Collectors Fairs Ltd. (IACF), and while they also own antique and collectable fairs throughout Britain, this is unquestionably the jewel in their crown of shows.

 The Newark Fair is a two day fair, open Thursday and Friday.
 Professional trade and private buyers welcome on both days.

-Because the show draws such huge crowds, sponsors have made every effort to provide excellent facilities, including free car parking, restaurant and bar, mobile catering, bureau de change, information centers, attended toilet and shower facilities, and an International Buyers Lounge with computer, printer and internet.
-There are also International shipping companies on hand to arrange for transporting your purchases.
+Because the show draws such huge crowds, sponsors have made every effort to provide excellent facilities, including free car parking, restaurant and bar, mobile catering, bureau de change, information centres, attended toilet and shower facilities, and an International Buyers Lounge with a computer, printer and internet.
+There are also international shipping companies on hand to arrange for transporting your purchases.
 Please contact IACF in advance for details.

 The Newark Antiques Fair is such an incredible event that a number of tour groups arrange tours to the fair.
 Some of these tours cover attendance at the Newark show only, while others provide added opportunities to visit places of historical interest.